5 Product Design Steps and Why You Can’t Skip Them

 Lesson 1: The Cost of Change Only Goes Up as the Design Solidifies

 One of the reasons why the product design process has discrete steps is so the design team can review the design at every one of those steps and fix any problems as soon as possible.
 You want to fix them early because the cost of making changes goes up with each step in the product development process.
-Changing a sketch is easy.
+Changing a design sketch is easy.
 Changing all the detailed documentation is time-consuming and therefore expensive.
 Changing manufacturing tools can be devastating.
 The best practice is to take the time to find and fix issues as early in the process as possible.

 Lesson 2: Excellent Product Design Incorporates Manufacturing at Every Step